twhoekstra/alpaca_kernel/README.md

     jupyter notebook

-In the notebook click the New notebook button in the upper right, you should see your MicroPython kernel display name listed.
+In the notebook click the New notebook button in the upper right, you should see your ALPACA kernel display name listed.

-If you have an ESP32 or ESP8266 already running MicroPython, plug it in, put the following command into the first cell and run it:
+If you have a board already running MicroPython, plug it in, put the following command into the first cell and run it:

     %serialconnect